yarec/react-layout-generator/src/includes/intro.md

 ## TODO

+- Place each layer in its own group so that [z-index](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) will only have effect in that layer.
 - Add React PropTypes for non typescript users.
 - Add grid command as option to toolBar
 - Add arrange group to toolBar (align, layers,